DanielGraf240616/digital-electronics-1/MCT_final/README.md

 ![](MCT_schematic.jpg)

 ### Software description
 The core of the program is based all around the 100 MHz clock signal `CLK100MHZ` of the FPGA.
 We created a variable called ticks which helped us with the timing of each symbol.
-With each rising edge peak the tick variable increments by 1, by this we can measure the time (or the tick value) and turn on(1) and off(0) the LED/ morse signal.
+With each rising edge the tick variable increments by 1, by this we can measure the time (or the tick value) and turn on(1) and off(0) the LED/ morse signal.
 Lets define term "cycle".
 One cycle means a period of time where the (tick=clock frequency)/3.
 Cycles like this are probably the most convenient way how to make simple morse code transmitter.
 This one cycle is representing dot in our case for example, 3 such cycles represent a dash and the end of a letter is also represented by 3 cycles.

 Flowchart: